Co-de-iT/DesignByData_ATA2020/README.md

 **Mesh Base treatment.gh + 3dm** - files to build vertex-colored meshes for scalar and vector data fields, to use with the Agent_Bodies workflow.

 **Post-Processing_Dendro.gh** - file for isosurfacing line-base network geometries.
-Reading the [Dendro](https://www.food4rhino.com/app/dendro) plugin documentation is strongly suggested here
+Reading the [Dendro](https://www.food4rhino.com/app/dendro) plugin documentation is strongly suggested here.
+Since there was little to no time to show it during the seminar, I have prepared a 30 min definition walkthrough [here](https://youtu.be/tub6E9cFefE).
+Please watch the video before using the definition.
 <br>

 ### day 04/Agent_Bodies